seeq12/qube/01_GETTING_STARTED.md

 ![watch](pages/watch.png)

-*Advanced feature - you can check the list of people you’re watching or who are watching you by running `/qube watching` or `/qube watchers` in slack.
-(Type `/qube help` if you need reminders of available slack commands).*
+*Advanced feature - you can check the list of people you’re watching or who are watching you by running `/qube watching` or `/qube watchers` in Slack.
+(Type `/qube help` if you need reminders of available Slack commands).*

 ### Find co-workers quickly.
 Just hover over a co-workers name in the side panel and you'll see them jump up and down happily.
 A double click will knock on the room the user's currently in (an advanced feature for the impatient ones).